-To carve a mini watermelon, the most important tool you'll need is a handy, dandy melon carver. (ad) This little gadget has helped me get through lots of occasions in style.
+To carve a mini watermelon, the most important tool you'll need is a melon carver. (ad) This little gadget will help you get through parties and holidays in style.

-To begin, use a melon carver (ad) and insert it into the middle of the melon.
-Using an in and out motion, cut in a circular pattern until you meet on the other side.
-It’s a snap!
-Scoop the pulp out of the middle on both sides and you’re ready to fill it with fruit.
+1 - Insert the melon carver (ad) into the middle of the melon.
+Push the carver in and out in a circular pattern until you meet on the other side.
+The melon will fall open to a beautiful design.

 Yes!
 You can carve a cantaloupe or honey dew melon if you prefer.
-However, I like the color of the watermelon with the other types of fruit.
+However, I like the color of the watermelon and the contrast it adds.
 Just make sure you choose a small melon or it will overwhelm the platter.

-There's really no right or wrong way to do it, so let your creative juices flow!
-This sassy fruit platter is beautiful no matter how it's arranged, so be prepared for your guests to be amazed by your awesome creation.
+There's really no right or wrong way to make a fruit tray, so let your creative juices flow!
+This carved platter is an epic appetizer no matter how it's arranged, so be prepared for your guests to be amazed by your awesome creation!